-The institution continues to review risk assessment and risk management arrangements to safeguard corporate interests and reputation as part of its corporate plan.
+The University continues to review risk assessment and risk management arrangements to safeguard corporate interests and reputation as part of its corporate plan.

-A risk register is maintained at the institution and is reviewed regularly.
-The risk register identifies key risks, the likelihood of those risks occurring, their potential impact on the institution and the actions being taken to reduce and mitigate the risks.
+A risk register is maintained at the University and is reviewed regularly.
+The risk register identifies key risks, the likelihood of those risks occurring, their potential impact on the University and the actions being taken to reduce and mitigate the risks.

-The key risks facing the institution are:
+The key risks facing the University are:

 - Uncertainty of funding the regulatory and policy landscape is constantly changing leading to a degree of uncertainty around the composition and extent of government funding in the future.
-The uncertainty of the repayment of the rapidly growing student loan book may lead to further policy changes as to what type or subject of higher education provision may be funded.
-The market for students will become more competitive, both from existing HEIs and new entrants (for example the rules governing applying for Taught Degree Awarding powers are now changed), which places a risk on student recruitment.
-Additionally funding for further education is likely to reduce significantly over the next few years. - Student recruitment and retention this is fundamental to the sustainability of the institution.
-The recruitment market is expected to become more competitive due to the demographic make-up of the population over the next few years - International students Government policy regarding the matter of visa restrictions and the aggressive application of the shifting rules by UK Visas and Immigration (UKVI) may adversely impact on student recruitment from outside the EU.
+The Augar review has recommended a reduction in tuition fees with some degree of compensation from central government funding.
+Currently there is no certainty that the recommendations of the review will be adopted and, if it is, what the impact on our income would be.
+The market for students is becoming more competitive, both from existing HEIs and new entrants which places a risk on student recruitment.
+Additionally, funding for further education is likely to reduce significantly over the next few years. - Student recruitment and retention this is fundamental to the sustainability of the University.
+The recruitment market is expected to become more competitive due to the demographic make-up of the population over the next few years. - International students Government policy concerning visa restrictions and changes to regulations made by UK Visas and Immigration (UKVI) may adversely impact on student recruitment from outside the EU.
 Furthermore the result of the referendum to withdraw from the European Union could potentially reduce a significant number of very able students although Ravensbourne is not significantly exposed in this area.

-Financial position (continued)

-Student satisfaction - the emphasis on student satisfaction is increasing as the final cohorts have moved from grant funding to tuition fees.
-The expectations and demands from students who are now seen as customers will increase as they perceive the value for money they get from their fees.
+- Student satisfaction the expectations and demands from students, who are now seen as customers, will increase as they focus more keenly on the 'value for money' they get from their fees.
 Future funding levels may be linked to student satisfaction and course outcomes.
-Focus on teaching excellence and other satisfaction criteria is therefore critical.

-Course portfolio - it is important for the institution to be cutting edge and industry-focused in the courses that it offers to retain its reputation and status and to maintain its highly successful employability rate.
+Focus on teaching excellence and other satisfaction criteria is therefore critical. - Course portfolio it is important for the University to be cutting edge and industry-focused in the courses that it offers to retain its reputation and status and to maintain its highly successful employability rate.
 Unless we stay current and relevant, students may choose to study elsewhere.
-A full portfolio review of courses has been undertaken to ensure course relevance and new courses are being introduced from 2018.

-Staff recruitment and retention - the delivery of teaching excellence and maintaining student satisfaction is dependent on successfully recruiting and maintaining staff with the right qualities and experience.

-Cyber Security - the threat from cyber security attacks has been increasing and will continue to increase as more and more activity is held online and networked.
-The threat is heightened by the increased involvement of everyone in the connected world and access to systems and data.
+Our course portfolio is under continual review and further new courses are being introduced from 2020. - Staff recruitment and retention the delivery of teaching excellence and maintaining student satisfaction is dependent on successfully recruiting and maintaining staff with the right qualities and experience. - Cyber Security the threat from cyber security attacks has been increasing and will continue to increase as more and more activity is held online and networked.
+The threat is heightened by the increased involvement of everyone in the connected world and access to systems and data. - Terrorism in London there have been increasing incidences of terrorism in London and the rest of Europe.
+The University's location on the Greenwich Peninsular may expose it to a greater threat.

-General Data Protection Regulations (GDPR) - the enhanced GDPR legislation, which came into effect in May 2018 significantly increases the responsibilities on personal data holders and processors and with it comes more potential penalties.
-This is a major area of activity for the institution.

-Terrorism in London - there have been increasing incidences of terrorism in London and the rest of Europe.
-The institution's location on the Greenwich Peninsular may expose it to a greater threat.
 Continued vigilance, working with our neighbours and the police, and focus on the PREVENT work remains essential.